infinityloop-dev/coding-standard/README.md

 ## Description

-### PHPCS sniffs
+### PHPCS sniffs - PSR12 ruleset

-We use predefined PSR12 ruleset, but some slight modifications were made.
-Few sniffs are replaced with more generic/configurable ones, some are configured to achieve different result - small spacing adjusments described in previous paragraph.
+We use PHP_Codesniffers predefined PSR12 ruleset, but some slight modifications were made.
+Few sniffs are replaced with more generic/configurable ones and some are configured to achieve different result.

+- `declare(strict_types = 1);` instead of PSR's `declare(strict_types=1);`
+    - one space around `=` operator
+- `function abc($param) : ReturnType` instead of PSR's `function abc($param): ReturnType`
+    - one space before and after colon
+- `function($param) use ($use)` instaed of PSR's `function ($param) use ($use)`
+    - no space after function keyword
+- `use \Abc\Xyz\Class;` instead of PSR's `use Abc\Xyz\Class`
+    - Leading backslash in use
+    - Although import names must already be fully qualified, we believe that using FQN is more logical here.

+All other necessary sniffs to enforce remaining PSR12 rules are included.

+### Custom sniffs

+#### InfinityloopCodingStandard.Classes.FinalClassVisibility :wrench:

+When class is final and doesnt extend any other class, it's safe to change visibility of all protected functions/properties to private.

+#### InfinityloopCodingStandard.Namespaces.UseDoesStartWithBackslash :wrench:

+Inverted `SlevomatCodingStandard.Namespaces.UseDoesNotStartWithBackslash` sniff - require imports to start with backslash.

+#### InfinityloopCodingStandard.Classes.ClassStructure :wrench:

 ### Slevomat sniffs